MPR Frequently Asked Questions

 A. Payments are due the first day of January and July.
 A late fee is charged 31 days later if the Assessment has not been received in the office.
 Few exceptions to this policy have ever been given by the Board.
 A claim of not receiving a bill or notice by mail is not a sufficient reason to have the charge waived.
 Additional charges accrue if any type of collection effort is started.

-A. You can if it’s a part of your driveway and has a paved surface.
+A. You can park in front of your double gate if it is a part of your driveway and has a paved surface.
 The main purpose of a double gate is for access to the rear yard.
 Installing a gate cannot be a maneuver to increase front yard parking.
-In most cases driveways are limited to a width of 27 feet or no more then 1/3 of the yard frontage.
+In most cases driveways are limited to a width of 27 feet or no more than 1/3 of the yard frontage.
 With or without the gate, parking off a paved surface in the front is not permitted.

 A. Each owner of an Apartment, Single Family Home or Acre of Commercial Land has one vote.
 If you own multiples of any of the above types you pay an equal assessment rate and have an equal number of votes.
 In the case of the Apartments there are four (4) complexes in MPRHOA that total 1096 Units.
 The various corporations that own the complexes hold the votes and pay assessments equal to the units owned.
 It should be noted they do not always vote as a block.